ToniGibbsDean/LC_report_repo/Data/README.md

-This directory should only contain raw data.
-Note that the contents are not committed to the github repo by default.
+Contents are not committed to the github repo by default.
+Please see Code file readme for further details.